Clinton-Nyaore/Web3Clubs-Goats-CV/readme.md

 5. The video stream with real-time object detection will be displayed on the index page.

-6. Use the control features (checkboxes and slider) to modify the behavior of the video stream and object detection.
+6. Use the control features (checkboxes and slider) to modify the behaviour of the video stream and object detection.

 7. To stop the video stream processing, click the "Back to Homepage" button.